magomimmo/modern-cljs/doc/tutorial-19.md

 > NOTE 3: the `git checkout -b upgrade` command for creating a new
 > branch from the master is not technically needed, but if you want to
-> manage and issue and eventuallu pull request your solution to the
+> manage and issue and eventually pull request your solution to the
 > owner of the repo, the github community strongly recommends it, and I
 > agree with them.